ZclassicCommunity/electrum-zclassic/gui/kivy/Readme.md

 # Kivy GUI

-The Kivy GUI is used with Electrum-Zcash on Android devices.
+The Kivy GUI is used with Electrum-Zclassic on Android devices.
 To generate an APK file, follow these instructions.

 ## 1. Install python-for-android (p4a)
-p4a is used to package Electrum-Zcash, Python, SDL and a bootstrap Java app into an APK file.
+p4a is used to package Electrum-Zclassic, Python, SDL and a bootstrap Java app into an APK file.
-We patched p4a to add some functionality we need for Electrum-Zcash.
+We patched p4a to add some functionality we need for Electrum-Zclassic.
 Until those changes are merged into p4a, you need to merge them locally (into the master branch):

 1.1 [kivy/python-for-android#1217](https://github.com/kivy/python-for-android/pull/1217)